andrewjjeon/andrewjjeon.github.io/_pages/interests.md

   - /interests.html
 ---

-I enjoy playing Strategy Games, looking at Maps, and playing Basketball with friends.
+I enjoy playing Strategy Games, studying Maps, and playing Basketball with friends.
 I often draw inspiration from these areas in my CVML work.
 Below you can see some places and maps I like.

 # Places